Services

 Guided Tours

-VBGA Volunteer Guides offer walking tours and golf cart tours for those with mobility challenges (a maximum of 2 visitors per cart from the same household/bubble).
-A limited number of tours may be available between 1-4 pm daily from April 1st to Thanksgiving (Cart) or October 31st (Walking), on a first-come-first-served basis.
-Due to the availability of volunteers during Covid-19, we cannot guarantee tours and they are not available to be booked in advance.
+VBGA Volunteer Guides offer walking tours and golf cart tours for those with mobility challenges.
+Tours are available between 1-4 pm daily from April 1st to Thanksgiving (Cart) or October 31st (Walking), on a first-come-first-served basis.
+Due to the availability of volunteers, we cannot guarantee tours and they are not available to be booked in advance.

 Please enjoy the seasonal self-guided tour prepared by VBGA volunteer guides by clicking here